manuelp/todojure/README.md

     lein plugin install rplevy/lein-noir 1.3.0

 ## ToDo
-- write documentation with Marginalia
 - use Twitter bootstrap
 - persistence!
+- write the rest of the documentation with Marginalia
+- write api documentation with autodoc

 ## License